bipubipu/getHired/aboutMe.md

 Don't be confused by the name of bipubipu which has no specific meaning.
-I'm more well-recognised as geek lady.
+I'm more well-recognised as geek lady!

 ## Career goal
 I'm training myself to be a software developer💻